What I learned from running my professional photography business

 Optimize your editing routine

-When the shoots start rolling in, you want to fill up your days with as many photoshoots as possible.
-I do photography for businesses.
-So I like to do portraits, corporate reports, and corporate events.
+When the shoots start rolling in, you want to fill your days with as many photoshoots as possible.
+I do photography for businesses, so I like to do portraits, corporate reports, and corporate events.
 So I could do some portraits early in the day and then an event later on.

-It’s nice to shoot that much… but.
-One big but, you also have to select and edit those photos to deliver them to the client… on time.
+It’s nice to shoot that much… but—and this is a big but—you also have to select and edit those photos to deliver them to the client… on time.

-Make sure to have a way you can easily edit your photos at a fast pace.
+Make sure to have a way to easily edit your photos quickly.
 If you are overrun by shoots and don’t like editing anyway, maybe let someone else do that for you.
 You can use tools like Imagen AI.

 Get enough memory cards to shoot for days